-The ACT is a reasonably lengthy and challenging test that will require all of your focus for at least three hours.
-Now that you know how long the ACT test is with the writing test, extended time, and just the four main parts, you can plan accordingly as you study leading up to the test.
+The ACT test is a long and challenging test that requires your focus for at least three hours.
+Now that you know how long the ACT is with and without the writing test and with extended time, you can plan accordingly as you study.

 Remember, the ACT is a marathon, not a sprint.
 Build endurance and focus using practice tests, well-tailored study strategies, and schedules.
 With enough preparation and endurance, you’ll be ready to ace the ACT in no time!